I set foot on the nice, soft and sandy beaches in Phuket

 Of course, I am not the only tourist there.

-The whole beach was littered with footprints and our rubbish
+The whole beach was littered with footprints and rubbish.

 Am I damaging the natural beauty of this country?